 Downstream on Harlem Creek

 Between 116th Street and Central Park, the creek ran along Fifth Avenue on blocks developed for tenement apartments.
-In 1954, three of these blocks had their buildings razed in favor of a six-tower public housing project: Stephen Foster Houses.
+In 1954, three of these blocks had their buildings razed in favor of a ten-tower public housing project: Stephen Foster Houses.
 The author was a renowned American songwriter whose portfolio included minstrel songs that denigrated African-Americans.
 But historical figures can be complicated.
 Foster authored an abolitionist play, but also another song that ridiculed them; one of his blackface ballads was praised by Frederick Douglass for awakening “sympathies for a slave.”

 In 1968, nearly a half-century before “wokeness” became a popular movement, the city had this site renamed as Martin Luther King, Jr. Houses.
 It took place a month after his assassination.
 It was among the first places in the nation to put the civil rights leader’s name on the map.